World Youth Day 2016: Committee

-The Polish diocesan bishops (ordinaries) decided on 26 August 2013 during their meeting in Czestochowa to form the Polish Organizing Committee for the Papal Apostolic Journey WYD 2016.
+The Polish diocesan bishops (ordinaries) decided on 26 August 2013 during their meeting in Częstochowa to form the Polish Organizing Committee for the Papal Apostolic Journey WYD 2016.
 Cardinal Stanisław Dziwisz was elected as head of the committee and the coordination of the local preparations in Kraków are to be led by his auxiliary bishop Damian Muskus.
-The organising committee consists also of Archbishop Józef Michalik, President of the Polish Bishops Conference, Archbishop Emeritus Józef Kowalczyk of the Roman Catholic Archdiocese of Gniezno (the former Primate of Poland), Cardinal Kazimierz Nycz of the Roman Catholic Archdiocese of Warsaw, Archbishop Stanisław Gądecki of the Roman Catholic Archdiocese of Poznań, Archbishop Wacław Depo of the Roman Catholic Archdiocese of Czestochowa, Bishop Wojciech Polak, the Secretary of the Polish Bishops Conference and Bishop of the Roman Catholic Diocese of Radom, and Henryk Tomasik, the National Coordinator for Pastoral Care for the Youth.
+The organising committee consists also of Archbishop Józef Michalik, President of the Polish Bishops Conference, Archbishop Emeritus Józef Kowalczyk of the Archdiocese of Gniezno (the former Primate of Poland), Cardinal Kazimierz Nycz of the Archdiocese of Warsaw, Archbishop Stanisław Gądecki of the Archdiocese of Poznań, Archbishop Wacław Depo of the Archdiocese of Czestochowa, Bishop Wojciech Polak, the Secretary of the Polish Bishops Conference and Bishop of the Diocese of Radom, and Henryk Tomasik, the National Coordinator for Pastoral Care for the Youth.
 In the near future several working committees are expected to be formed and in every Polish diocese the official coordinators for WYD plan to be soon nominated.

 Local committee in Kraków

 Bishop Damian Muskus, head of the local organizational committee in Kraków, presented on 2 September 2013 the secretariate of the committee.
 The works of the secretariate are led by rev. Robert Tyrala and his deputy is rev. Mateusz Hosaja.
-Two more lay person will join the secretariate in the near future, one of them from the organizational committee of WYD in Rio 2013.
+Two more lay person will join the secretariate in the near future, one of them from the organizational committee of WYD in Rio de Janeiro 2013.
 The process of creating a complete local organizational committee will take approximately 1 month.